 How Camino used PR to change Twitter’s advertising policies (and help prevent HIV!)

-In spring of 2014, Twitter rejected condom advertising from global condom expert Lucky Bloke, citing an internal policy that bans “adult sexual products and services,” which includes all contraceptives.
+In the spring of 2014, Twitter rejected condom advertising from global condom expert Lucky Bloke, citing an internal policy that bans “adult sexual products and services;” the ban included all contraceptives.
 At Twitter’s advertising department, contraceptives fall under the same restrictions as illegal drugs, weapons, and hate-based content.
-Lucky Bloke was notified that their entire account was ineligible and blocked from Twitter’s advertising program.
+Lucky Bloke was notified that their entire account was ineligible and it was promptly blocked from Twitter’s advertising program.

 “Twitter’s ad policy is dangerous and irresponsible.
 To prohibit condoms and, by default, categorize them with weapons and hate speech sends out a deeply troubling and stigmatizing message.
 Further, it handicaps organizations and businesses that are committed to improving access to safer sex information and products,” said Melissa White, CEO and founder of Lucky Bloke.
 “In the battle against sexually transmitted infections and unintended pregnancies, condoms are the first line of defense.
 If you prohibit content about condoms on such a global platform, you are restricting efforts to save lives.”

-Although Melissa White reached out to Twitter for clarification, Twitter gave no response or explanation.
+Although Melissa White reached out to Twitter for clarification on their advertising policy, Twitter gave no further response or explanation.

 Realizing that there was an opportunity to change the status quo, Melissa and Lucky Bloke turned to Camino Public Relations to create the #Tweet4Condoms campaign.
-The campaign called on Twitter to change their stigmatizing policies that prevent companies and nonprofits that promote sexual health from advertising, specifically around condom advertisements.
+The campaign called on Twitter to change the stigmatizing policies that prevent companies and nonprofits that promote sexual health from advertising, with a specific focus on condom advertisements.

 How did the campaign fare?